Design & Error Codes

 |

-INTERRUPTED | 500 Internal Server Error | Temporary failure processing a specific client request while handling multiple requests.
-May indicate server load. |
+INTERRUPTED | 500 Internal Server Error | Processing temporarily failed for a specific client's request while handling multiple requests.
+This can be attributed to an error caused by server load. |